Sea-Airport Cuxhaven/Nordholz

-Sea-Airport Cuxhaven/Nordholz is a joint public and military airport serving Cuxhaven and Northern Germany.
+Sea-Airport Cuxhaven/Nordholz is a public airport serving Cuxhaven and Northern Germany, sharing its runway with Nordholz Naval Airbase.
 It is mainly used for general aviation and cargo traffic as the international seaports of Cuxhaven and Bremerhaven are only a few minutes away.

 History

 Nordholz is one of the oldest airports in Germany, dating to 17 December 1912.
 Construction of the airport installations started a year later and was finished in 1914.
-Until 2016, it was in military use.
-For the naval airbase, see Nordholz Naval Airbase.
+Until 2016, it was exclusively in military use.

-In order to replace Bremerhaven-Luneort Airport effective February 2016, a new Sea-Airpark Cuxhaven/Nordholz was established with an area of up to more than 40ha / 100 acres for industrial or commercial investments offers direct airfield-access and targets aviation-affine as well as other companies looking for cost-effective and clever solutions.
-The Sea-Airpark is open for a variety of investment projects dealing with logistics, industrial production, service facilities or aircraft maintenance.
+In order to replace Bremerhaven-Luneort Airport effective February 2016, a new airpark was established with an area of 40 ha for industrial or commercial investments, offering direct airfield-access.
+The Sea-Airpark Cuxhaven/Nordholz is open for investment projects dealing with logistics, industrial production, service facilities or aircraft maintenance.

 In November 2016, German leisure airline Germania announced seasonal flights to Palma de Mallorca beginning in September 2017.
 The first international commercial flight from Cuxhaven, ST6094 by Germania, took place on 29 September 2017.
 However, after only one operated service, the route has been forbidden indefinitely by the authorities due to unfulfilled safety regulations by the airport.